 - Internet Explorer 8 and above

 Some areas of our site may require the use of Macromedia Flash or Adobe Acrobat Reader.
 Other browsers and operating systems may work effectively, however we do not test against them; therefore your experience may vary.
 We regularly monitor and test browsers to ensure the highest security standards.
-Our site supports SSL 2.0.
+Our site supports TLS 1.0 and up.

 It is strongly recommended that you enable the use of pop-ups for our Website.
 Pop-up functionality is used by many Websites to display advertisements to users, but some services like this one, use pop-up functionality to draw attention to important information.